openmrv/MRV/Formatted/Modules_1/Training_Data_QGIS_m1.2.1.md

 **What do I do if I cannot install QGIS or get any of the plugins to load?**

 Don't worry!
-This same tutorial is available here on OpenMRV for training data collection Using Google Earth Engine located under the process "Training Data Collection" and tool "GEE", (Tenneson, 2021)  and it does not require any installation.
+This same tutorial is available here on OpenMRV for training data collection Using Google Earth Engine located under the process "Training Data Collection" and tool "GEE", and it does not require any installation.

-## 6 References

-Tenneson, K. 2021.
-Training Data Collecting Using Google Earth Engine.
-World Bank.
-License: Creative Commons Attribution license (CC BY 3.0 IGO)

 -----